xDope7137/bt-target/README.md

 ## Features :

+- It will give Notification everytime someone is near zone.
 - RemoveZone added use `exports["bt-target"]:RemoveZone(NameOfZone)`
 - Upto Two Argument Support for Events.
 - No Duplicate zone will be added when you restart the Script which has target eye code in it.